 In their post, 10 Great Ways to Reuse Takeout Containers, Krista and Alison from A Sustainably Simple Life offer some creative ways to put those takeout containers to work.
 It just takes a little thought.

 And don’t stop at takeout containers.
 I wash and reuse Ziploc bags, yogurt containers, frozen fruit bags and other food packaging.
-This type of reuse is a great way to cut waste and save money!
+This type of reuse is a terrific way to cut waste and save money!

 Recycle